The orienting response: a DBR-friendly explanation

 tightness in the brow or jaw

-a slight turning impulse in the head/neck
+a slight turning impulse in the head or neck

 bracing in the shoulders